simone-contorno/rt-assignment-3/README.md

 The driving assistance can be improved by move the robot in the right direction when the user is driving its against a wall, instead of just stop it.<br><br>

-Thanks to have read this file, i hope it was clear and interesting.<br>
+Thanks to have read this file, i hope it was clear and interesting.